Consent

 Learn how to manually block a tracker when needed using Concord

 In most cases, manual intervention is not required thanks to Concord's advanced tracker auto-detection and blocking system.
-However, if you're encountering a particularly problematic script or want to guarantee a tracker is blocked before consent is given, you can use our manual blocking method.
+However, if you're encountering a particularly problematic script or want to guarantee a tracker is blocked before consent is given, you can use one of our manual blocking methods.

 When to Use Manual Blocking